Mala2/MouDio/README.md

 Overview
 -------------------

 A fully function Bluetooth Speaker implement most of the modern features.
 The goal is to have a High-performance portable Bluetooth speaker.
 In this speaker, I tried to combine all modern features to have a pure sound and make sure it is easy to build and affordable.
-Atmega328p at its core, and compatibility with Arduino, MicroPython.
+Atmega328p at its core, and compatibility with Arduino.
 Along with BT-806 featuring Qualcomm® CSR8675.
 And as for the amplifier 2x Texas Instruments® TAS5825M Which has low distortion can output 2 × 30 W.

 So far I have built and tested PCBs as prototypes and they work as expected so the hardware design is mainly done. **However, the software part is still under process. and this is where I need most of the help**
 Please refer to the shared files for more information